 Although most sealers are extremely easy to use, you can still screw it up some time.
 Save yourself a hassle and learn from my mistakes with the following tips.

 Most bags can be used universally but be aware of cheaply made bags.
 There may be a thickness issue and you want to make sure that they are BPA-free.
 Some vacuum sealers do not work so well with mylar bags so it is something to be aware of.

 Always Use An Oxygen & Moisture Absorber For Dry Foods

 While the idea with a vacuum sealer is to take out the oxygen, that doesn’t mean that there is not some residual oxygen or moisture that can allow food to spoil sooner rather than later.

-My advice is to think long term and at least have that all important back up if you are going with a cheaper model. $30 is nothing compared to the hassle of having a bunch of food laid out and having to come up with a different solution.
+My advice is to think long-term and at least have that all-important backup, especially if you are going with a cheaper model. $30 is nothing compared to the hassle of having a bunch of food laid out and having to come up with a different solution.

 Tips For A Good Seal

 Good contact is essential

 If there are bits of food or debris inside the bag where the seal is to be made or if there is anything on the gasket of your sealer it can affect the performance.
 If you are not getting good suction then this is something to take note of.

 While most sealers are able to handle the vast majority of bags it is best to double-check before you buy bags.
 If you like to use Mylar then be extra careful because these bags are so smooth that some vacuum sealers cannot grip the surface well enough to get a lot of suction.